jina-ai/jina/docs/fundamentals/flow/remarks.md

 ## Joining/Reducing

-If you have multiple Executors running in parallel and one pod that needs them, merging of the resulting Documents is applied automatically if you don't specify `uses` or `uses_before`.
+If you have multiple Executors running in parallel and one deployment that needs them, merging of the resulting Documents is applied automatically if you don't specify `uses` or `uses_before`.
 You can also customize the default reducing logic using a Merger Executor in `uses_before` or `uses`.